 If you go through a foreclosure in Nevada, but the foreclosure sale doesn't bring in enough money to cover the balance of your mortgage loan, the difference between the sale price and your total debt is called a "deficiency."
 Many states, including Nevada, subject to a few limitations, allow the bank to then get a deficiency judgment (a personal judgment) against the borrower for the amount of the deficiency.

-But what if you complete a short sale or a deed in lieu of foreclosure?
-What happens to the deficiency?
+But what happens to the deficiency if you complete a short sale or a deed in lieu of foreclosure?
 Fortunately, Nevada law prohibits deficiency judgments after a short sale or deed in lieu of foreclosure under certain circumstances.
-In this article, you'll learn what those circumstances are.

-You can avoid a foreclosure with a short sale or deed in lieu of foreclosure, but either option will most likely result in a deficiency.
+You can avoid a foreclosure with a short sale or deed in lieu of foreclosure, but either option can result in a deficiency.

-Short sale.
-A short sale is when you sell your home for less than the total balance you owe the bank.
+A "short sale" is when you sell your home for less than the total mortgage balance.
 The proceeds from the short sale pay off a portion of the debt.
-The deficiency amount is the difference between the sale price and the total debt.
+The deficiency amount is the difference between the sale price and the total mortgage debt.